-- Vigilance on the part of employees, including line management;
+- Vigilance on the part of employees, including line management.

-- The Internal Audit function;
+- The Internal Audit function.

-- Ad hoc management reviews;
+- Ad hoc management reviews.

-- Anonymous reports; and - The application of detection techniques a) Internal Audit b) External Audit
+- Anonymous reports; and

+- The application of detection techniques

-Risk Officer will be responsible for developing detection strategies, and will work closely with line management and the Internal Audit function for this purpose.
-The entity will embark on a number of initiatives to detect fraud and corruption in the workplace.
+The Risk Officer will be responsible for developing detection strategies and will work closely with line management and the Internal Audit function for this purpose.
+The entity will embark on a few initiatives to detect fraud and corruption in the workplace.